 Unless you are told to do otherwise, you may open the catheter at bedtime and leave it open for the night.
 In the morning reclamp it and check your PVR.

-Your doctor will tell you when you should return to the clinic to have the catheter removed.
-Your tube will be removed when you are able to urinate more than is left in your bladder after voiding and when your doctor feels that you have healed.
+If the SP tube was placed to help recover from surgery, the doctor will tell you when to return to the clinic to have the catheter removed.
+Usually, this is when you can urinate more than is left in your bladder after voiding and when your doctor feels that you have healed.

-After hours, nights, weekends, and holidays, the clinic number is answered by the paging operator.
+After hours, weekends, and holidays, the clinic number is answered by the paging operator.
 Ask for the Urology doctor on call.
 Leave your name and phone number with the area code.
 The doctor will call you back.
-The toll-free number is: 1-844-607-4800.

 If you are a patient receiving care at UnityPoint – Meriter, Swedish American or a health system outside of UW Health, please use the phone numbers provided in your discharge instructions for any questions or concerns.